 Lightly spray another large bowl with nonstick spray and transfer the dough to that bowl.
 (Flip the dough over once so both sides are coated with spray).
 Cover the bowl with a dish towel and let it rise until doubled, about 30-45 minutes.

-Divide the dough into 8 equal pieces.
-Pat them down well and fold them into a tight ball.
+Divide the dough into 8 equal pieces (I like to cut it with a serrated knife into equal portions.
+Pick up one section of the dough and pat it down with your hands to remove any air.
+Use your hands to gently fold the dough into a tight ball.
+Place the dough ball on a baking sheet lined with parchment paper.
 Make a very small "X" slit on the top of the dough rounds with a serrated knife.

 Beat an egg with 1 tablespoon of milk to make an egg wash.
 Lightly Brush the tops of each dough ball with a very thin layer of egg wash.